 ~~~ The Wonders of an Acu-Nap ~~~

 Being present and empathetic and compassionate all entail some level of experiencing along with the patient.
 You can have the best boundaries in the world, but when you spend an entire day being present for patients or clients as they work through their challenges?
 It can take a toll on your own nervous system, especially if you went from working in an office to working from home.
 Where, then, do you draw a line between work and off-time?
 CM might characterize the outcome of this situation as Liver qi stagnation, maybe Heart-Kidney disharmony, or possibly as the Liver overacting on Spleen.
-Whether you subscribe to the theories behind mirror neurons or the polyvagal theory, or if you prefer to view things as a matter of flight, flight, freeze, or flee as opposed to resting and digesting, the outcome is uniform.
+Whether you subscribe to the theories behind mirror neurons or the polyvagal theory, or if you prefer to view things as a matter of fight, flight, or freeze rather than the preferable state of resting and digesting, the outcome is uniform.
 To wit: your nervous system does respond to your workday, especially when there is spillover.
 Therapists have their own lives, as you know, and their own needs for nurturance and care.

 Have you ever heard of an acu-nap?
 Well.
 That’s when your practitioner gets you all set and then leaves you to simmer.
 You, for your part, doze off while the needles help to settle your nervous system.
 There are specific points we can choose in order to calm an agitated vagus nerve, for example, and others that can help with a racing monkey mind.
 Depending on your presentation, the practitioner will select a combination that can help you to sleep better, to relax tight muscles, and/or to soothe your digestive system (among other options).